zwoefler/SciPy-Metadata-Analysis/README.md

 This repository extracts metadata information from scientifc papers throughout scientific databases with selenium

 ## Current objective
 Transform the project, so that the buildscript gets a file with a link list, determines the scientific database and extracts all relevant metadata into a json-file, containing all the meta information.
+Automatically make some analysis regarding the gathered data.
+Such as correlations for authors and keywords or so.

 ## Goal
 The goal is to learn and use [Selenium](https://selenium-python.readthedocs.io/) for webscrapping and deepen the knowledge of Python3.